unifi-consortium/ac-power/README.md

 let alpha_beta_zero = AlphaBeta0::from(abc);
 ```

-<div class="warning">This crate uses a power-variant rather than power-invariant versions of the transforms, which seems to be the more common convention among industry tooling and DSP.</div>
+<div class="warning">This crate uses power-variant rather than power-invariant versions of the transforms, which seem to be the more common convention among industry tooling and DSP.
+The integrated power calculations account for this and implement the appropriate scaling.</div>

 <div class="warning">Due to floating point rounding errors, these transforms are not perfectly reversible.
 For example if you did the following conversion Abc-->AlphaBeta-->Abc, the resulting Abc value would not be exactly equal to the original.</div>